 Hopefully the information here has helped you choose the best bike rack for your RV.
 The shortlist of products presented here are just recommendations based on my knowledge and experience.

 Based on your RV design and requirements, you may have to look at other brands and models.
-But in my opinion, Swagman products are the best out there for RVs and motorhomes at the moment.
+But in my opinion, Swagman products are the best out there for motorhomes at the moment.
 And the Traveler XC2-RV 2 Bike Carrier gets my vote as the pick of the lot.
-Always remember one thing though: when a manufacturer says that a particular model is not rated for use on RVs or trailers, please heed that warning.
-Using a bike rack not rated for RV's could potentially cause a serious accident.
+Always remember one thing though: when a manufacturer says that a particular model is not rated for use on a motorhome, please heed that warning.
+Using a bike rack not rated for a motorhome could potentially cause a serious accident.